 · BSC gives you the option to check off a box to limit your search to Scholarly (Peer Reviewed) Journals only.
 This is handy, but should be used with caution as it will not omit all the non-academic journals from your results.
 See the SFU Library guide What is a Scholarly Journal? for help identifying good academic publications.

 Research is only half the battle!
 You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.
 Start with the SFU Library guide and online tutorial to APA Style.
-A few other guides that you may want to start with are Citing Sources (Duke University Libraries) and Diana Hacker's APA Style page, as well as the APA's own APAStyle and APAStyle Blog pages.
+Also try the APA's own APAStyle and APAStyle Blog pages.

 Note also that some of our article indexes (esp.
-Business Source Complete and CBCA) will provide a rough (machine-generated) APA-formatted citation for the articles they cover.
+Business Source Complete and PsycInfo) will provide a rough (auto-generated) APA-formatted citation for the articles they cover.
 Look for a link to Cite or Citation next to the articles you want to use.

 Learning how to properly credit others when you use their ideas is a difficult, but important part of research.
 Start with the SFU Library's interactive tutorial "Understanding and Avoiding Plagiarism" to test yourself and to learn more about plagiarism.
 Also read the SFU Library Guide on Plagiarism for further discussion of this critical topic and for links to other plagiarism guides.